-Nika and Nana went to Emily Grace to do art and Nina went to the beach with Maya from Elin.
+Sara and Anna went to Emily Grace to do art and Emma went to the beach with Maya from Elin.
 Once the boat was quiet, I put in several hours of work while Lisa started crafting a brand spanking new Alaska flag, turning down all offers to epoxy the stars on and save all that tedium.
 She's just not as excited about the sticky stuff as I am.
 Go figure.

 I flippered Pippin to the beach via the boogie board.
 Poor guy was so excited to see land he jumped off at the last 10 feet and dashed ashore.
 He generously shared his salt with several sun bathers with a vigorous shake.

 Day 1197 ~ Another day, another rescueDecember 24th, 2013